openregister-attic/rails-picker-example/guide-data-file.md

 [["Abu Dhabi", "AE-AZ"], ["Afghanistan", "AF"], …]
 ```

-:warning: TODO: Change to use curies instead.
+> :warning: TODO: Change to use curies instead.
+>
+> This is a file I generated for use on the Rails server to produce the initial un-typeaheaded select.
+I made it with country codes but Andy convinced me to use node names (which are curies 90% of the time).
+>
+> We need to update the file to contain `[NAME, NODE_NAME]` pairs, so `["Abu Dhabi", "AE-AZ"]` becomes `["Abu Dhabi", "territory:AE-AZ"]`.

 We can use this array directly as the data source for our select: